owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Changing The Recovery Key Password
 ----------------------------------

-If you have misplaced your recovery key password and need to replace it, here’s what you need to do:
+If you have misplaced your recovery key password and need to replace it, here's what you need to do:

 1. Delete the recovery key from both ``data/owncloud_private_keys`` and ``data/public-keys``
-2. Edit your database table ``oc_appconfig`` and remove the rows with the config keys ``recoveryKeyId`` and ``recoveryAdminEnabled`` for the appid ``files_encryption``
+2. Edit your database table ``oc_appconfig`` and remove the rows with the config keys ``recoveryKeyId`` and ``recoveryAdminEnabled`` for the ``appid`` ``files_encryption``
 3. Login as admin and activate the recovery key again with a new password.
 This will generate a new key pair
 4. All users who used the original recovery key will need to disable it and enable it again.
 This deletes the old recovery share keys from their files and encrypts their files with the new recovery key

 ..
 NOTE::
    You can only change the recovery key password if you know the original.
 This is by design, as only admins who know the recovery key password should be able to change it.
 If not, admins could hijack the recovery key from each other

 ..
 WARNING::
    Replacing the recovery key will mean that all users will lose the possibility to recover their files until they have applied the new recovery key

 occ Encryption Commands
 -----------------------

-If you have shell access you may use the ``occ`` command to perform encryption operations.
+If you have shell access, you may use the ``occ`` command to perform encryption operations.
 You also have additional options such as decryption and creating a single master encryption key.
 See :ref:`encryption_label`  for detailed instructions on using ``occ``.